gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 g = traversal().with_remote(DriverRemoteConnection('ws://localhost:8080/gremlin', 'g', message_serializer=GraphSONSerializersV3d0()))
 ```

-## Configuring the Gafferpop Library
+## Configuring the GafferPop Library

-The `gafferpop.properties`, file is the configuration for the Gaffer
+The `gafferpop.properties`, file is the configuration for GafferPop.
+If using
-implementation of Tinkerpop (a.k.a Gafferpop).
-If using the REST API there is no
-mandatory properties you need to set since you already will have configured the
+the REST API there is no mandatory properties you need to set since you already
-Graph in the existing `store.properties` file.
-However, adding some default
+will have configured the Graph in the existing `store.properties` file.
+However,
-values in for operation modifiers, such as a limit for `GetAllElement`
+adding some default values in for operation modifiers, such as a limit for
-operations, is good practise.
+`GetAllElement` operations, is good practise.

 ```properties
 # Default operation config